dougeby/IntuneDocs/intune/android-zebra-mx-logs-troubleshoot.md

 ms.collection: M365-identity-device-management
 ---

-# Use StageNow logs to troubleshoot Android Zebra devices in Microsoft Intune
+# Use StageNow logs to troubleshoot, and see potential issues on Android Zebra devices in Microsoft Intune

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 In Microsoft Intune, you can use [**Zebra Mobility Extensions (MX)** to manage Android Zebra devices](android-zebra-mx-overview.md).
-When using Zebra devices, you create profiles in StageNow to manage settings and upload them to Intune.
-Intune uses the StageNow app on the devices to apply the settings.
-The StageNow app creates a detailed log file on the device that's used to troubleshoot.
+When using Zebra devices, you create profiles in StageNow to manage settings, and upload them to Intune.
+Intune uses the StageNow app to apply the settings on the devices.
+The StageNow app also creates a detailed log file on the device that's used to troubleshoot.

 This feature applies to:

 - Android

 For example, you create a profile in StageNow to configure a device.
-When you create the StageNow profile, you test it by generating a file on the last step in StageNow.
-Then, you consume this file with the StageNow app on the device.
+When you create the StageNow profile, the last step generates a file for you test the profile.
+You consume this file with the StageNow app on the device.

-As another example, you create a profile in StageNow and test it as described above.
+In another example, you create a profile in StageNow, and test it.
 In Intune, you add the StageNow profile, and then assign it to your Zebra devices.
-When checking the status of the profile assignment in Intune, the profile shows a high-level status, but you want more details.
+When checking the status of the assigned profile, the profile shows a high-level status.
+You want more details.

 In both these cases, you can get more details from the StageNow log file, which is saved on the device every time a StageNow profile applies.

-This article shows you how to read the StageNow logs, and lists some potential issues.
-For more information on how to use MX on Zebra devices in Intune, see [Use and manage Zebra devices with Zebra Mobility Extensions in Intune](android-zebra-mx-overview.md).
+This article shows you how to read the StageNow logs, and lists some potential issues with Zebra devices.

+[Use and manage Zebra devices with Zebra Mobility Extensions](android-zebra-mx-overview.md) has more information on this feature.

 ## Read the logs

 When looking at the logs, there's an error whenever you see the `<characteristic-error>` tag.
-Error details are written to the `<parm-error>` > `desc` property.
+Error details are written to the `<parm-error>` tag > `desc` property.

-## Types of errors
+## Error types

 Zebra devices include different error reporting levels:

 - The CSP isn't supported on device.
 For example, the device isn't a cellular device and doesn't have a cellular manager.
-- The MX and/or OSX version is mismatched.
+- The MX or OSX version is mismatched.
 Each CSP is versioned.
 For a full support matrix, see [Zebra's documentation](http://techdocs.zebra.com/mx/) (opens Zebra's web site).
 - The device reports another issue or error.

 ## Examples